 This ensures they maintain this new knowledge and can cause positive reinforcement, so they push to get to an even higher Skill Level.

-Now that the reasoning behind the Guru has been shaped, it’s this next step that we begin to truly mold the learning design of the AI.
+Now that the reasoning behind the Guru has been shaped, it’s this next step that we begin to truly mould the learning design of the AI.
 To do this, you’ll move on to structuring the following three key components…

 Knowledge Base